 Convert Sorted List to Binary Search Tree - Problem

-Imagine you have a singly linked list where all elements are arranged in perfect ascending order, like stepping stones across a river.
-Your mission is to transform this linear structure into a height-balanced binary search tree (BST).
+Given the head of a singly linked list where elements are sorted in ascending order, convert it to a height-balanced binary search tree.

 Input & Output